WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

 .l
 ### Social impact - philanthropic grant helped attesting individual (or witnessed)

+When philanthropic organizations grant funds to help a target population, currently the grantee submits an impact report about the impact.
+The individuals intended to benefit are more or less passive objects.
+In the proposed model, the individuals intended to benefit from a grant could be asked to individually attest to the benefit received, as well as witnesses.
+This way bottom-up accountability can be achieved and the impact of philanthropy can be measured and receive feedback from a broad set of recipients and witnesses.

 ### Academic class completed or exam score achieved

 ## Composing Credentials via Anchored Resources / Hashlinking